Andrew G. Vajna: Cinergi Productions Inc.

 In December 1989, Vajna sold all his interest in Carolco for $106 million and formed Cinergi Productions, Inc. to engage in the financing, development, production and distribution of major event motion pictures.
 As part of its business plan, Cinergi formed an alliance with The Walt Disney Company for distribution of Cinergi motion pictures in the United States, Canada and Latin America.
 Vajna's strategy was to develop long-term relationships with certain talent and produce a steady supply of two to four event motion pictures per year.
 John McTiernan directed Cinergi's first production, Medicine Man.
 Christmas 1993 saw the release of Tombstone, the Wyatt Earp/Doc Holliday legend.
 In 1994, Cinergi released Renaissance Man and Color of Night.

 The summer of 1995 saw the release of two Cinergi productions.
 The first was Die Hard with a Vengeance.
 To date, the film has grossed over $365 million worldwide.
 The second release was Judge Dredd.
 Also in 1995, Cinergi released two more films: The Scarlet Letter and Nixon.
 Nixon received four Academy Award nominations.

-Another Cinergi release was Evita starring Madonna.
-The film was a commercial success, grossing $141 million worldwide.
-It has also won the Golden Globe for Best Picture of 1996 as well as the best actress and best original song awards.
+Another Cinergi release was Alan Parker’s adaptation of Andrew Lloyd Webber and Tim Rice’s rock opera Evita starring Madonna and Antonio Banderas in 1996.
+Nominated for five Academy Awards, the film was also a commercial success, grossing $141 million worldwide and winning Golden Globes for Best Picture, Best Actress and Best Original Song.